StoneWolf18/enoch/docs/v20-and-v5.md

 * The Sabbat is still in North America, with their idle radicalism further deteriorating their strongholds (notably Montreal, Mexico City, Detroit, and now Washington DC).
 * The Lasombra and Tzimzisce remain aligned with the Sabbat.
 * House Tremere was fractured, though their bonds to the pyramid weren't broken.
 Instead, those who decided to join the Anarch-aligned House Carna participate in a ritual that bears suspicious resemblance to the vaulderie to break their old ties.
-* The Giovanni, Harbinger of Skulls, and remaining Cappadocians continue to be separated rather than form the Hecata.
+* The Giovanni, Harbinger of Skulls, Samedi, and remaining Cappadocians continue to be separated rather than form the Hecata.
 * Thin-bloods (those of the 14th and 15th generations) are considered Caitiff rather than a different category
 * The Beckoning isn't a thing; elders aren't being forced anywhere